BCLibraries/burns-exhibits/content/Eleanor Early/further-reading.md

 *[An Island Patchwork](https://bc-primo.hosted.exlibrisgroup.com/permalink/f/l6ucgu/ALMA-BC21366406850001021)*.
 Boston: Houghton Mifflin Co., 1941.

 *[And This is Boston!
 (And Seashore and Country Too)](https://bc-primo.hosted.exlibrisgroup.com/permalink/f/l6ucgu/ALMA-BC21380768140001021)*.
 Boston, New York: Houghton Mifflin Co., 1930.

+*[And This is Boston!
+(And Seashore and Country Too)](https://bc-primo.hosted.exlibrisgroup.com/permalink/f/l6ucgu/ALMA-BC21380768140001021)*.
+2nd edition, Boston, New York: Houghton Mifflin Co., 1938.

+*[And This is Cape Cod!](https://bc-primo.hosted.exlibrisgroup.com/permalink/f/l6ucgu/ALMA-BC21366414460001021)* Boston, New York: Houghton Mifflin Co., 1936.

+And This Is Washington!
+(And Arlington, Mount Vernon, Alexandria, and Georgetown Besides).
+Boston, New York: Houghton Mifflin Co., 1934.